dinomatic/docs.dinomatic.com/source/docs/spinoko/blocks.md

 To add a new gird simply click on the **+** (Add block) sign and select **Casinos Grid** in **Spinoko Blocks** section.

 In the content editor a new gird edit section will appear.
 Click **Add Casino** to add as many casinos.
 Select the number of columns and whether to lazy load images or not, which if you don't have any particular reason to turn off is better for performance to leave it on.

+Casino Grid block offers you multiple options for terms and conditions, you can display them as a popover, as a link or as a plain text.

 ![spinoko-blocks-grid-admin](/assets/images/spinoko/spinoko-blocks-grid-admin.png)